The Girl's Realm: The 1901 competition

 On the third anniversary of the magazine Corkran launched a competition for which the first prize was a Swift bicycle (worth £22).
-Readers had to cut out a coupon and send it in with their vote for whichever of fourteen women they considered to be their favourite character.
-When the magazine got their vote, they sent out a further 25 coupons so the reader could canvas for more votes among other girls that they knew, the object of the competition was to introduce the magazine to as many potential readers as possible.
+Readers had to cut out a coupon and send it in with their vote for whichever of 14 women they considered to be their favourite character.
+When the magazine got their vote, they sent out a further 25 coupons so the reader could canvass for more votes among other girls that they knew: the object of the competition was to introduce the magazine to as many potential readers as possible.
 All girls who submitted 25 votes got a small silver charm.
-The winner of the competition, A. Mary Field, of Highgate, had collected 3,242 votes, through working via a network of headmistresses of girl's schools.
-The magazine was so pleased with the success of the competition that they added another 19 consolation prizes to the 34 prizes initially advertised, so that every girl who collected over 400 votes would be rewarded.
+The winner of the competition, A. Mary Field, of Highgate, had collected 3,242 votes, through working via a network of headmistresses of girls' schools.
+The magazine was so pleased with the success of the competition they added another 19 consolation prizes to the 34 prizes initially advertised, so every girl who collected over 400 votes would be rewarded.

 In all, 2,876 girls participated in the competition and between them they submitted over 300,000 votes.
-The fourteen characters covered a broad range of endeavours.
+The 14 characters covered a broad range of endeavours.